Ranga Shankara

 Ranga Shankara is one of Bangalore's well known theatres.
 It is located in the south Bangalore area of J.P Nagar and is run by the Sanket Trust.
 The auditorium, which opened in 2004, was envisioned by Arundathi Nag, in remembrance of her late husband, Shankar Nag, who was a renowned actor in the Kannada film industry.

 It aims to promote theatre in all languages and prides itself in lending out the space at an extremely low fare.
 It follows an at least "a play a day" policy, six days a week (except on Mondays).
 Its annual theatre festival brings to the city plays from across the country, giving the audience a good spread to choose from.
 Over 2,700 performances have been staged since inception, most of them in Kannada, though there have been plays in 23 other languages too.

 Audience need to be present in time to be allowed entry to the theatre.
-It does not matter you are stuck in traffic or paid in advance, you simply will not be allowed inside after the specific time mentioned as the start time.
+It does not matter if you are stuck in traffic or have paid in advance, you simply will not be allowed inside after the specific time mentioned as the start time.